 by Roy Smith

 Australian Shooter April 2003

 Tikka rifles have long enjoyed a reputation of quality and accuracy, so I was somewhat surprised to hear that Sako was completely re-engineering the Tikka.
 According to Sako’s marketing people, Sako rifles offer the hunter “uncompromising accuracy and reliability with all the bells and whistles”.
-The new Tikka, on the other hand, has been designed to deliver uncompromising accuracy and reliability without the
+The new Tikka, on the other hand, has been designed to deliver uncompromising accuracy and reliability without the bells and whistles.

 Most people don’t realise (and until recently neither did I) that Tikka has been owned by Sako since the 1980s, with Sako itself being owned by Beretta since 2000.
 During the years, Sako has had various owners, including Nokia, most famous for their mobile phones, and at one time the Finnish Red Cross.
 It is said that the Red Cross took control of Sako at the end of WWII in order to prevent the Russians from taking over ownership as war reparations.

 Sako now manufactures Tikka rifles at their plant in Riihimaki, Finland.
 They are manufactured by the same technicians using the same state-of-the-art machinery and the same quality of materials that are used for Sako firearms.
 So how good is the new T3 range of Tikka rifles?

 There are three basic models in the T3 range: the T3 Hunter, the T3 Lite and the T3 Lite Stainless.
 The T3 Hunter features a classic walnut stock with well executed chequering.
 The T3 Lite features a copolymer stock and the T3 Lite Stainless features a stainless steel barrelled action on a copolymer stock.